Zachary Colman (00:06):

 Zachary Colman (18:47):

 And, and so with what you’re saying with the stuff that they learn, I think it’s, it’s very, it’s very common for athletes, especially when they get to a certain size that they still try to do everything themselves when it comes to growing their business.
 And, and as you are aware, like, Hey, you need someone to help you with your finances.
 You need someone to help you with.
 And I come in and I say, Hey, you need someone to help you with your marketing.
 Like you, you need, you could hire a whole team at this much, or you can hire our agency.
-It don’t put don’t time.
+It doesn’t put don’t time.
 Shouldn’t have to equal money for you.
 You should have money equal time for you.
 So, um, really focus on hiring a team to do that stuff that you’re not an expert in.
 And you focus on what good at exactly.
-Um, so with, with that said, that let’s say the opposite.
-So how do you feel the struggles for athletes?
-Like what are some struggles?
-You see athletes, athletes.
+Um, so, with that said, let’s say the opposite.
+So how do you feel about the struggles of athletes?
+What are some struggles?